& Construction

 00:26

-We can do this freehand just by making sure that we are pointing
+We can do this freehand just by making sure that we are pointing in the right direction, then entering a value for the distance.

 00:34

-replicate the opposite side of the pier outline.
+In this example, we are going to use the mirror tool to replicate the opposite side of the pier outline.

 00:40

-As far as dimensioning of the profile goes,
+As far as dimensioning of the profile goes, we are provided with some standard dimensions.

-but we will need to make changes to those and add some very specific
+We will need to make changes to those and add some very specific ones in order for this pier to work when it gets to Infraworks.

 00:55

-have a specific number of required parameters
+Each category of part, being abutments, piers, or foundations, have a specific number of required parameters,

 01:05

-which must be included in the model and must have the correct syntax.
-In order to work
+which must be included in the model, and must have the correct syntax in order to work.

 01:10